 It is easy to walk around Adelaide as it is a well planned and laid-out city.
 Most of the interesting things to see and do are over a square-mile grid with a number of parks and gardens surrounding it.
 To make the most of your time I suggest you download one of the free walking maps available on the City of Adelaide website www.cityofadelaide.com.au.
 I downloaded my walking map and found it so useful – and never got lost once!

 Public transport is also pretty good in Adelaide with plenty of bus routes however, I found it very easy to walk.
 When I wanted to go further such as to Mount Lofty for a view over Adelaide I rented a car.
-If you want to rent a car I highly recommend RentalCars.
+If you want to rent a car I highly recommend DiscoverCars.
 You can compare and book your car here.

-What to see and do in Adelaide
+11 Best Things to See and Do in Adelaide

-Visit Rundle Mall for some great shopping
+1. Visit Rundle Mall for some great shopping

 Rundle Mall is Adelaide’s pedestrian-only main shopping street and is the longest and one of the busiest malls in Australia.
 The street was established in 1837 and so many of the buildings date back to the 19th century.
 Apart from seeing much architecture from that area the mall is home to a fountain and iconic sculptures including the Spheres, a group of life-size pigs (August, Horatio, Oliver and Truffles) and a giant cockroach.
 If shopping is your thing then there is a wide range of Australian and international retailers, about 700 of them I am told, along the mall and in the network of arcades that are connected to the mall.
 As well as great shopping there are around 300 non-retail services which includes many cafes and restaurants.